 Sustainability in Our Facilities

-Since 2008, we have reduced our GHG emissions by 50 percent on an intensity basis (per case of product sold) and 40 percent on an absolute basis.
-This represents a reduction of 388,000 metric tons of GHG emissions in 2017 versus 2008.
-For historical details prior to our current goal period, download GHG Emissions 2005-2011.
+Since 2008, we have reduced our GHG emissions by 56% on an intensity basis (per case of product sold) and 46% on an absolute basis.
+This represents a reduction of 450,000 metric tons of GHG emissions in 2019 versus 2007*.

-In our current goal period, with 2011 as our baseline, we plan to reduce our GHG emissions by 20 percent (per case sold versus 2011) by 2020.
-Six years into this goal period, we have already reduced our GHG emissions by 32 percent on an intensity basis (per case of product sold versus 2011).
-On an absolute basis, we have reduced GHG emissions by 24 percent in this same period.
-This represents a reduction of 181,000 metric tons of GHG emissions in 2017 versus 2011.
+In our 2020 goal period, we set a goal to reduce our GHG emissions by 20% (per case of product sold) by 2020 with 2011 as our baseline.
+As of 2018, we reduced our GHG emissions by 33% on an intensity basis (per case of product sold versus 2011), and by 25% on an absolute basis.
+This represents a reduction of 189,000 metric tons of GHG emissions in 2018 versus 2011.

 Clorox sold its Oakland, California, offices in 2013 and discontinued its Venezuela operations in 2014.
 Total global GHG emissions for 2011 (the baseline year for our 2020 GHG emissions reduction goal) were recalculated to exclude GHG emissions from these facilities.
 Data for 2012 and 2013 were not recalculated.